johncmolyneux/jquery.extend/README.md

 -
 This function allows you to create custom events and assign event handlers to them using the default jQuery on() method.

-There are custom events in the custom-events.js as examples of how to use it.
+There are custom events in the file custom-events.js, showing examples of how to use it.